nathanLloydw/pet-hamper/wp-content/plugins/best-woocommerce-feed/README.txt

 **Schedule Auto Update Of the Product Feed**
 Any changes you make to product data, you can set a schedule for your product feed to be updated automatically.
 You do not need to manually update the product feed every time you make changes to your products.

+**Various Product Data Feed File Types**
+With our WooCommerce product feed plugin, you can create different types of feed files according to your merchant needs.

+With selecting your merchant, you can also select what type of feed you want to generate.

+Our supported feed type includes:

+- XML feed
+- CSV feed
+- TEXT feed
+- TSV feed
+- RSS feed

 **Advanced Custom Fields**
 WooCommerce doesn't provide certain fields such as Brand, GTIN, UPC, Age-group, Gender, etc. Many merchant shops require these data.
 Hence, Product Feed Manager for WooCommerce creates these custom fields for you so that you can generate accurate product feed without any extra coding or plugins.

 You will have many more features to help you generate product feed at ease.

 You should use this plugin because it will save you time and create clean quality product feed to promote through other merchant shopping channels.

+**Exclusive WooCommerce Variable Product & Variation Options**

+If you have variable products in your WooCommerce site, you can easily choose between parent products and variations to show in your feed.

+In our WooCommerce product feed plugin, you’ll get these options -

+- Include Only Parent ProductS (without variations)
+- Include Variation Name In The Product Title
+- Include All Variable Products Variations

+You can just select the option and include variable products with or without parent products however you want.

+**Create A Custom Feed For Any Merchant**

+The custom feed option will allow you to create a personalized feed for any marketplace you want.

+The custom WooCommerce feed option will help you to -

+- Select your preferred feed attributes
+- Choose custom feed type
+- Include/Exclude XML header
+- Add Wrapper Element
+- Add Item Wrapper

+So, if you’re wondering how to create a localized feed or a complex feed with specific attributes you can do this easily with the option.

 **Google Analytics Support**
 You can add and configure Google Analytics UTM tracking-codes to your product URLs.
 It will allow you to measure the effectiveness of marketing channels in Google Analytics.